mrlaliff93/minimal-mistakes/_posts/2010-08-05-rhetological_fallacies.md

 ![image-left](http://i.imgur.com/7vTP0e1.png){: .align-left}
 Claiming something is true because an unqualified or untrustworthy 'expert' says it is.

-*“Over 50 scientists from US dispute global warming"*
+*“Over 200 prominent scientists and environmental experts dispute global warming"*

 ## **Appeal to Common Practice** ##